 2 Summary

 3 Pass standard input data to the host environment for transmission to specified recipients.

 4 Format

-PMIx v3.0 • C • • • •
+PMIx v3.0 • C • • •

-5 typedef
+5 typedef pmix_status_t (pmix_server_stdin_fn_t)(

 6 const pmix_proc_t source,

 7 const pmix_proc_t targets[],

 8 size_t ntargets,

 9 const pmix_info_t directives[],

 10 size_t ndirs,

 11 const pmix_byte_object_t bo,

 12 pmix_op_cbfunc_t cbfunc, void cbdata);

-Č
+ů - Elektrik

 13 IN source

 14 pmix_proc_t structure of source process (handle)

 15 IN targets

 16 Array of pmix_proc_t target identifiers (handle)

 17 IN ntargets

 18 Number of elements in the targets array (integer)

 19 IN directives

 20 Array of info structures (array of handles)

 21 IN ndirs

 22 Number of elements in the info array (integer)

 23 IN bo

 24 Pointer to pmix_byte_object_t containing the payload (handle)

 25 IN cbfunc

 26 Callback function pmix_op_cbfunc_t (function reference)

 27 IN cbdata

 28 Data to be passed to the callback function (memory reference)

 29 Returns one of the following:

 30 • PMIX_SUCCESS , indicating that the request is being processed by the host environment - result

 31 will be returned in the provided cbfunc .
 Note that the library must not invoke the callback

 32 function prior to returning from the API.

-22
+33 • PMIX_OPERATION_SUCCEEDED , indicating that the request was immediately processed and

-33 34 • PMIX_OPERATION_SUCCEEDED , indicating that the request was immediately processed and returned success - the cbfunc will not be called
+33 34 • PMIX_OPERATION_SUCCEEDED , indicating that the request was initiatively processed and returned success - the cbfunc will not be called

-UT returned success - the cojune with not be called
+J-T returned success - the cojune will not be caned